-- 4. Conviction of a felony, bribery, perjury, or other infamous crime or of any offense involving a violation of official oath or of a violent crime against a child, - 5.
+- 1. Death of the incumbent. - 2.
+Resignation in writing filed with the Secretary of the Board, - 3.
+Legal disability of the incumbent, - 4.
+Conviction of a felony, bribery, perjury, or other infamous crime or of any offense involving a violation of official oath or of a violent crime against a child, - 5.
 Removal from office, - 6.
 The decision of a competent tribunal declaring his or her election void, - 7.
 Ceasing to be an inhabitant of the District or a particular area from which he or she was elected, if the residential requirements contained in the School Code are violated, - 8.
 An illegal conflict of interest, or - 9.
 Acceptance of a second public office that is incompatible with Board membership.